projectPillar/projectPillar.github.io/Scans/standardized recommendations.md

 title: standardized recommendations
 nav_order: 2
 ---
-<b>List of published standardized recommendations for back muscle imaging</b>
+# List of published standardized recommendations for back muscle imaging

 As back muscle imaging research is becoming more prevalent, Hodges et al. (2021) provided a set of recommendations to help standardize paraspinal muscle imaging.
 Please see the table below for those recommendations